caltechlibrary/cait/README.md

 [cait](https://github.com/caltechlibrary/cait) is a set of utilities written in the [Go](http://golang.org) language that work with and augment the [ArchivesSpace](http://archivesspace.org) API.

 + cait - a command line utility for ArchivesSpace interaction (basic CRUD operations and export)
-+ genpages - a simple static page generator based on exported ArchivesSpace content
++ cait-genpages - a simple static page generator based on exported ArchivesSpace content
-+ indexpages - for indexing exported JSON structures with [Bleve](https://github.com/blevesearch/bleve)
++ cait-indexpages - for indexing exported JSON structures with [Bleve](https://github.com/blevesearch/bleve)
-+ servepages - a web service providing public search services and content browsing
++ cait-servepages - a web service providing public search services and content browsing
-+ sitemapper - a simple tool to generate a sitemap.xml file from pages rendered with genpages
++ cait-sitemapper - a simple tool to generate a sitemap.xml file from pages rendered with cait-genpages

 ## Requirements